 Thinking About a Career in Nursing?

 To become a nurse, you will need to apply to a nursing program.
 Each program has a slightly different application process and requirements.
-If you’re still in high school, be sure to research several programs of interest, particularly as they relate to prerequisite high school coursework.
+If you’re still in high school, be sure to explore several programs of interest, particularly as they relate to prerequisite high school coursework.

 Requirements to Get into Nursing